-A big thanks to all our recent donors!
+A big thanks to all of our recent donors!

 YMCA of the Suncoast has been in operation since 1957 and grown from its initial location in Clearwater to multiple branch locations including the Citrus Memorial Health Foundation YMCA.
 In addition to its community, health, fitness and sports programs, the YMCA offers a number of children and teen programs.
-One of the Academic Enrichment Programs serves 54 low income / at-risk children in three Citrus County elementary schools.
-The YMCA provides state certified teachers at each elementary for after-school tutoring of low performing first grade students to prevent them from falling hopelessly behind.
-In 2019, Black Diamond Foundation has given $10,000 toward the Academic Enrichment Program and issued an additional challenge grant to match up to $5,000 in donations from the general public.
+Black Diamond Foundation gave $7,500 to the YMCA in 2023.
 YMCA web site.

 Withlacoochee Technical College provides local adult education in a variety of trades and careers including information technology, automotive, welding, air conditioning, building construction trades, corrections and law enforcement, cosmetology, culinary arts, and nursing.
-Black Diamond Foundation contributed another $15,000 in 2019 to the WTC general scholarship fund.
+Black Diamond Foundation contributed another $20,000 in 2023 to the WTC general scholarship fund.
 The fund has been used over the years to help proven students with tuition, educational supplies and licence/certification fees.
-Black Diamond chef, Ben Defazio, is a graduate of WTC and a beneficiary of the Black Diamond scholarship fund.
+Former Black Diamond chef, Ben Defazio, was a graduate of WTC and a beneficiary of the Black Diamond scholarship fund.
 Link to the WTC web site.

 Black Diamond Foundation, Inc. - All Rights Reserved.